aeternity/protocol/specification/contracts/aevm.md

 referring to a disabled contract are fully disabled the contract is disabled.

-## Æternity primitive operations
+## æternity primitive operations

-Interaction with the first class objects of the Æternity chain (e.g. oracles, names, and state channels) is done through calls to a built-in contract at address 0.
+Interaction with the first class objects of the æternity chain (e.g. oracles, names, and state channels) is done through calls to a built-in contract at address 0.